antoio/appfahrt/README.md

 This project is currently work in progress. 🏗

-Appfahrt lets you check the Stationboards from your nearest Location.
-All mayor Train, Bus and Tramstations in Switzerland are available and fetched from https://transport.opendata.ch.
+Appfahrt lets you check the stationboards from your nearest location.
+All mayor train, bus and tramstations in Switzerland are available and fetched from https://transport.opendata.ch.

-As a registered User you are able to create and order Favorite stations.
+As a registered user you are able to create and order Favorite stations.

 visit [www.appfahrt.ch](http://appfahrt-1537907755048.firebaseapp.com) for the current Version